jgtiu/figmaDS/README.md

 **About FigJam:**

 FigJam is an online whiteboard for teams to ideate and brainstorm together.
-The ideal candidate for this team will have exceptional problem solving and storytelling ability,...
+The ideal candidate for this team will have exceptional problem solving and storytelling ability, a strong sense of ownership, excellent stakeholder management, and a track record of using data to influence product teams and help them achieve their goals.

 **Skills to highlight in this challenge:**
+- 3+ years relevant work experience supporting a Product offering by way of data insights
-- SQL
+- Fluency in SQL
-- Python
+- Proficiency in Python, R or similar scripting language
-- Hive, Redshift, Presto, or Snowflake
+- Experience in distributed data processing systems (Hive, Redshift, Presto, Snowflake, etc)
-- Applying statistical methods to experiment design
+- Prior experience in applying statistical methods to experiment design
+- A proven track record of excellent judgment and creative problem solving skills on short and long term projects
+- Experience communicating and working across functions to proactively drive solutions

 **Source:** [Data Scientist, Product | Figma | LinkedIn](https://www.linkedin.com/jobs/view/3774909326/)